michel1991/ocp-java-11/classInitialization/md/README.md

 and is not inserted automatically by the compiler if another constructor is present.
 Options D and E are both incorrect because only one of super() or this() can be used from the same constructor.
 Finally, option F is correct as super() or this() must come first.

+##### Which of the following is not a valid order for elements within a class?
+* A. Constructor, instance variables, method declarations
+* B. Instance variables, static initializer constructor, method declarations
+* C. Method declarations, instance variables, constructor
+* D. Instance initializer, constructor, instance variables, constructor
+* E. None of the above

+The instance variables, constructor, instance and static initializers, and method declarations can appear in any order within a class declaration.